My 5 Low-Carb Mistakes And How Nutritional Ketosis Rescued Me From Them

 I think you mentioned in your original post that you had lost 3 pounds?
 Admittedly that’s a slow weight loss, but eventually you will get there.
 Don’t give up!
 If you continue on with your 1,500-calorie-per-day plan, I’m sure that you will have success long-term.
 Good luck!

 Ruth, quite a visual isn’t it, being five and a half inches tall! thanks for the encouragement.
-I listened to Jimmy’s interview with Dr. Stephen Phinney last night, again, and feel more aware of the issues.
+I listened to his interview with Dr. Stephen Phinney last night, again, and feel more aware of the issues.
 A few things seem conflicting.
 He says exercise often slows resting metabolism, and Dr. Phinney bikes a lot.
 I hate that I have to calorie count, but I’m determined to lose.
 I think I’m just eating too many calories on average for weight loss.

 I am in ketosis, per urine strips, and feel better over all.
 Enough to keep this diet, regardless of weight loss or not.
 I use myfitnesspal.com site to log food. keeps me honest.
 Some days I’m very active, othersnot so much.
 But i’m not a sitter either.
 Statins really hurt me I think, lots of pain, undiagnosed.
 I even had an emg (needles in the legs) which was, of course, negative.
 Labs for arthritis and so forth, also neg.
 And I’m a physician assistant, although now retired..and I didn’t realize what was going on!
 I hate that i didn’t know about HFLC for my patients at the time I was practicing.